jamen/pixie/readme.md

 ### Template structure

-Aan array containing two other arrays recognized as `[fragments, expressions]`.
+An array containing two other arrays recognized as `[fragments, expressions]`.

 - **Expressions**: Data between opening and closing tags.
 In `Foo {{bar}} baz {{qux}}` it would be `['bar', 'qux']`.
 - **Fragments**: Data around your expressions.
 In the same example, the fragments would be `['Foo ', ' baz', '']`.